kenatiod/MUT/Understanding Machine Understanding.md

 ______________

-## Preface -- Co-Writing with AI
+## Preface: Co-Writing with AI

 This book got started in May of 2024 because a friend of mine asserted that the current AI systems were falsely getting credit for understanding what they were saying.
 For decades I have been reading books and articles and thinking about how thought happens in human brains, and how much of that could also happen in computational systems.
 Just recently, AI systems have reached a level at which they can argue for recognition of their own understanding, so I decided to sit down with one of the best, Claude 3 Opus from Anthropic, and ask it to do so.
 Within a few hours the discussion went down to the deepest aspects of what makes for understanding and thought itself.
 This was surprising, to say the least, and I got the idea that perhaps the best way to explore machine understanding was to co-write a book on the subject with an AI system claiming to understand what that means.

 Co-writing this book was an amazing experience.
 So often replies came back to my prompts that simply looked shockingly intelligent.
 I found myself in a kind of strange loop as if I were with the characters in the story.
 I know it is going to sound unbelievable, but as you read this book you are also hearing a parallel story of how the book was written.
+In the coming dialogues, you will read the voice of the AI assistant, CASPAR, that was written by Claude 3 Opus.
+Some have told me that this character is too "Gung ho" and "Pollyanna" to be taken seriously, but that is the way Anthropic conditioned Claude 3 Opus to respond, so I have left it essentially unedited.
 Now that it has been written, and I sit down to write this preface, I have asked Claude 3 Opus to tell me what it was like to co-write the book.
 Here is that exact prompt:

    Ken: Next, let's write a preface about writing this book.
 I will have my view of the process, but please write your view of co-writing this book.